07carvalho/python-cli-filter/README.md

 **It is very flexible, right?**

 Yes!
 It is possible to apply commands to all file columns and extract valuable data.
+The initial scope of the project was expanded to enable new functionality.

 **How to work in a production environment?**